Cement ensures durability and strength

 It is also the cement that makes Troldtekt acoustic panels fireproof – without the use of harmful chemicals.

-Troldtekt has developed a Cradle to Cradle-certified acoustic panel in which the cement has been replaced with the new low-CO2 cement type FUTURECEMTM.
-FUTURECEM is a patented type of cement from Aalborg Portland, which synergises calcined clay with lime filler.
-In this way, much of the fired clinker in the cement can be replaced, and the result is a 30 per cent lower carbon footprint from the cement.
+Troldtekt has developed a Cradle to Cradle-certified acoustic panel in which the cement has been replaced with the new reduced carbon cement type FUTURECEMTM.
+FUTURECEM is a patented type of cement from Aalborg Portland which exploits the synergies between calcined clay and limestone filler.
+This means that much of the fired clinker in the cement can be replaced, resulting in a 30 per cent lower carbon footprint.

 Replacing grey and white cement